GaloisInc/strangeloop2017-saw/slides/strangeloop-saw.md

 * SMT = Satisfiability Modulo Theories

-* Almost magic for what they can do, SAT can deal with things like:
+* Almost magic for what they can do.
+SAT can deal with:

     * Fixed-size bit vectors (even multiplication, but slowly)